 Time's Up Now www.timesupnow.com

-Contact Simeaka Melton to hire The Girls And Women Alliance to a facilitate workshop, be a speaker, educate your group, school or organization.
+Contact Simeaka Melton to hire The Girls And Women Alliance (a Dear Girls Academy program) to a facilitate workshop, be a speaker, educate your group, school or organization.
 Topics includes healthy realtionships, teen dating violence, sexual consent, sexual assault, life skills, creative writing and other self esteem building topics.